Boeing 717 Introduction

 Boeing 717 History

-In the mid-1960s, the Douglas Aircraft company produced the DC9, a short range and smaller aircraft to compliment their longer range and larger DC8.
+In the mid-1960s, the Douglas Aircraft Company produced the DC9, a short-range and smaller aircraft to complement their longer range and larger DC8.
 This aircraft proved quite popular and was produced until 1982 with almost 1,000 aircraft having been produced.

 The second generation of this design began service in 1980 under the name MD-80.
 The MD stood of course for McDonnell Douglas, whereas the DC that was previously used stood for Douglas Commercial to differentiate from their military aircraft offerings.
 The MD-80, which was sometimes also referred to as the DC9-80 was soon accompanied by a stretched version, the MD-90.
 This MD-90 also featured updated technology such as a glass cockpit, which replaced analogue instruments with LCD screens.

 McDonnell Douglas felt that there was a gap in the market in the 100 seat range.
 Throughout the 1980s, they investigated various options, even producing a shorter MD-80, the MD-87.
-Reception was very lukewarm from the market and this was soon shelved.
+The reception was very lukewarm from the market and this was soon shelved.

 In 1991 McDonnell Douglas was again looking at the smaller version.
 They called the project MD-87-105 which signified the seating capacity to be 105 seats.
 It was shorter again than the MD-87.
 At the Paris Airshow of 1991, an announcement was made about the new model which had been renamed the MD-95 which was the year that it was expected to be available.
 The aim was to have a replacement ready for all those airliners which were still flying the 30-year-old DC-9.